-The problem with Japanese Knotweed is that it can sprout from as little as 2mm of rhizome, meaning it is classed as “controlled waste” under the Environmental Protection Act of 1990 and must only be disposed of into licensed landfill sites to stop further spread.
-Any attempts to remove Knotweed should therefore be carried out by licensed professionals.
+The problem with Japanese knotweed is that it can sprout from as little as 2mm of rhizome, meaning it is classed as “controlled waste” under the Environmental Protection Act of 1990 and must only be disposed of into licensed landfill sites to stop further spread.
+Any attempts to remove knotweed should therefore be carried out by licensed professionals.
 If any small portion of the plant is left in the soil, even a few inches, it can very quickly re-sprout.
-Only killing the entire underground root system will guarantee the eradication of the plant.
+Only killing the entire underground root system will guarantee the removal of the plant.

 Japanese Knotweed damage

 Japanese knotweed damage can be extensive. knotweed’s strong, robust plant structure means it can thrive in a wide range of growing conditions.
 Soil pH or salinity has little impact on the growing rate of the plant, and it can survive temperatures as low as -35°C. This is how it is able to exploit gaps in concrete and brick, taking root and causing structural damage to driveways, roads, and property foundations.

 This can seriously affect the value of your home and influence your chances of getting a mortgage accepted.

 Its ability to grow up to 10cm a day during the summer mean it can quickly and easily overwhelm competitor plants and threaten properties by taking root within foundations.
 Japanese knotweed root systems grow extensively, up to three metres deep and up to seven metres in all other directions.
 This makes removing the roots a difficult and labour-intensive task.

 As an invasive species with the ability to cause such damage, there is strict legislation in place around the disposal and control of Japanese knotweed.